Reading & Phonics

 The Phonics Screening Check is administered at the end of Year One by the Year One teacher, and attainment details are published nationally and to parents.
 Any child who does not obtain the national pass mark is required to re-sit the test at the end of Year Two.
-Children entering Key Stage Two who still require further assistance with phonics work attend 15 minute “top-up” phonics sessions two to three times a week.
-Also, children in KS2 work on IDL computer programme to help with spelling.
+Children entering Key Stage Two who still require further assistance with phonics work attend Supersonic Phonics sessions daily.
+Also children in KS2 work on IDL computer programme to help with spelling.

 READING FOR PLEASURE